4 easy excursions from Venice by train

 - Gran bollito misto – mixed boiled meat, made with various cuts of beef, cotechino, gallina padovana.
 It is then flavored with mustard sauces, salsa verde or cren (horseradish sauce);

-- Torta pazientina – dessert made in several layers with an almond shortbread (Brescian pastry) and sponge cake filled with zabaione.
+- Torta pazientina – a dessert made in several layers with an almond shortbread (Brescian pastry) and sponge cake filled with zabaione.
 The whole is garnished with lots of chocolate chips.

 🍴Our favorite restaurants in Padova